-This award is located at Level 5 of the FHEQ.
+This award is located at Level 5 of the OfS sector recognised standards.

 The QAA Foundation Degree Characteristics Statement (2020), Early Childhood Studies Subject Benchmark Statement (2019), Framework for Higher Education Qualifications (FHEQ 2008), SEFDEY Core work-based Learning Outcomes and the Early Years Educator standards (2017) have been used to develop this programme and will be the framework within which it is, subsequently, implemented and monitored.